olebole/irafdoc/doc/nttools.tiimage.rst

   task tximage, and use that information to place the image in the proper column.
 If no columnar information exists in the header, or if the column name in there does not match any column in the output table, the image is skipped and the user warned.
-The <tt>"row"</tt> parameter processing works the same way in this second mode.
+The <span style="font-family: monospace;">"row"</span> parameter processing works the same way in this second mode.
   </p>
   <p>